ethan-young/seccyd-wj-subtests/preregistration/README.md

 Preregistration
 ================

-*Last updated on Tuesday, February 07, 2023 at 06:31 PM*
+*Last updated on Thursday, February 16, 2023 at 02:06 PM*

 ## Overview

 This preregistration document is based on ([Akker et al., 2021](#ref-akker2021)) for secondary data analyses.
-There are three parts, which you can jump to following the links below:
+There are six parts, which you can jump to following the links below:

 - [Part 1 - Study information](#part-1---study-information)
 - [Part 2 - Data Description](#part-2---data-description)